Olatubosun/rocksdb.docs/Administration-and-Data-Access-Tool.md

 ```bash
 ./sst_dump --file=/path/to/sst/000829.sst --command=raw
 ```
-This command will generate a txt file named /path/to/sst/000829_dump.txt This file will contain all Index blocks and data blocks encoded in Hex.
-It will also contain information like table properties, footer details and meta index details
+This command will generate a txt file named /path/to/sst/000829_dump.txt.
+This file will contain all index blocks and data blocks encoded in Hex.
+It will also contain information like table properties, footer details and meta index details.

 ##### Printing entries in SST file
 ```bash